 If food handlers do not pass the test in two tries, they will be asked to retake the course for an additional $25.

-Upon completion of the course, print out the certificate and bring it to the Health Department within 30 days of completing the course, on either Monday from 8-11 a.m. or Friday from 8-11 a.m. or 1-3 p.m.
+Upon completion of the course, print out the certificate and bring it to the Health Department within 30 days of completing the course, Monday through Friday between 8 a.m. and 3 p.m.
 Please bring a photo ID with you that includes both your first and last name.
 Food handlers will need to answer several brief questions to verify that they are the person who took the online class before they obtain their food handler card.
 If the printed certificate is more than 30 days old, you will need to retake the online course.